 The King’s Trust International (“KTI”) is committed to creating a safe and supportive environment for all its staff, volunteers and partners, as well as the children and young people it supports.

-This means giving individuals the space to speak up if they have a concern and responding appropriately and thoroughly when they do.
-We hope that everyone feels empowered to do so and confident in the knowledge that this is the right thing to do.
+This means giving everyone the space to speak up if they have a concern and responding thoroughly and appropriately when they do.
+We hope that everyone feels empowered to do so.

 We recognise that the decision to speak up can be a challenging one.
-Anyone thinking of doing so should be assured that they will be heard and that their concern will be dealt with in the strictest confidence possible.
+If you are thinking of doing so please be assured that you will be heard and that your concern will be dealt with in the strictest confidence possible.

 We encourage an open and transparent culture and believe in applying strong morals, high standards and ethical principles to our work.
 We therefore welcome reports of any concerns.
 This allows us to investigate and address any issues, learn lessons and improve as an organisation.